 What Is SIP?

 So what is SIP?
 SIP stands for Session Initiated Protocol.
-It is a type of IP based communication.
+It is a type of IP based communication, typically used for voice, but capable of much more than simple voice communication.
 Press play on the below video from sipsense.com to learn more about what SIP is and what it does.
-This video covers the basics on how SIP voice communications work.
+This video covers the basics on how SIP works.